 Engage Toronto || Scotiabank Theatre

 Below, we’ve got an in-depth look at #NSBest Toronto speaker, Ryan McMahon.

 Digital Media Maker & Community Activator

 Ryan McMahon is an Anishinaabe comedian, writer, media maker, and community activator based out of Treaty #1 territory in Winnipeg, MB.
 As the founder and CEO of Makoons Media Group, Ryan brings Indigenous stories to light through conversations, research, and investigation.
-He balances good-natured satire with honest socio-political commentary, providing audiences with and in-depth and challenging analysis of the Indigenous experience.
+He balances good-natured satire with honest socio-political commentary, providing audiences with an in-depth and challenging analysis of the Indigenous experience.
 Ryan’s fast-paced and irreverent humor inspires audiences to play their part in building a more equitable country.

 Ryan’s Engage Toronto Presentation || Reflections on Reconciliation

 Ryan delivers challenging, poignant, and hilarious reflections on Indigenous culture in Canada including the residential school system, storytelling, community, and reconciliation.
 His honest take on the intergenerational effects of residential schools on him and his family, his reconnection to culture and ceremony, and the balance it takes to live in today’s contemporary context is all covered in this forward-looking and challenging keynote presentation.

 • The good, the bad, & the ugly between Indigenous communities & mainstream culture in Canada.

 • What we as citizens need to improve.